 - 4850 benefits: Police officers injured at work who cannot work for more than 30 days may receive 4850 benefits, which provide up to one year of the officer’s full salary, instead of temporary disability benefits.

-- Presumptive benefits: Under California law, certain conditions or injuries suffered by police officers qualify for “presumptive benefits.”
+- Presumptive benefits: Under California law, certain conditions or injuries police officers suffer qualify for “presumptive benefits.”
 The name is derived from the fact that they are so common that it is “presumed” to be job-related under California labor laws.
 Some examples of presumptive benefit conditions include heart trouble, pneumonia, and lower back injuries for officers who wear duty belts.
 Additionally, infectious diseases such as tuberculosis, hepatitis, and HIV, as well as certain cancers (e.g., bladder, kidney, and non-Hodgkin’s lymphoma), are generally presumed to have been contracted due to an officer’s job.

 Challenging “Presumptive” Benefits